 Skip to contents

-The `preprocess_rna_seq_data()` function performs essential preprocessing steps for raw RNA-seq counts.
-This includes creating a `DGEList` object, normalizing the counts using the default TMM (Trimmed Mean of M-values) normalization via the `edgeR::calcNormFactors` function, and applying the `voom` transformation from the `limma` package to obtain log-transformed counts per million (logCPM) with associated precision weights.
+The preprocess_rna_seq_data() function performs essential preprocessing steps for raw RNA-seq counts.
+This includes creating a DGEList object, normalizing the counts using the default TMM (Trimmed Mean of M-values) normalization via the edgeR::calcNormFactors function, and applying the voom transformation from the limma package to obtain log-transformed counts per million (logCPM) with associated precision weights.
 If you require a different normalization method, you can supply your own custom normalization function.

 Usage

-preprocess_rna_seq_data(splineomics, normalize_func = NULL)
+preprocess_rna_seq_data(splineomics, normalize_func = NULL, verbose = TRUE)

 Arguments